ArnaoutLab/diversity/README.md

 # Usage and Examples

+The examples here use aggregated data from the [Palmer penguins dataset](https://github.com/allisonhorst/palmerpenguins).

 ```python
 from diversity.metacommunity import make_metacommunity
 import pandas as pd
 ```

+The first step to calculating diversity is to create a `Metacommunity` object.
+We can create either a frequency-sensitive or similarity-sensitive `Metacommunity` object.

-## Similarity-sensitive diversity from a dataframe or array
+## Frequency-sensitive metacommunity from a dataframe or array

-This example uses aggregated data from the [Palmer penguins dataset](https://github.com/allisonhorst/palmerpenguins).
-The first input is a subcommunity-by-species counts table.
+To create a frequency-sensitive metacommunity, we need a subcommunity-by-species counts table.

 ```python
 counts = pd.DataFrame(